eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 6. In `DetectionLab/ESXi`, Create a `terraform.tfvars` file to override the default variables listed in `variables.tf`.
 The file should be similar to the following.

    ![terraform.tfvars](img/DetectionLab/terraform.tfvars.jpg)

+/// change all mac addresses in `main.tf ` if there are already existing VM using same addresses.

 7. In `DetectionLab/ESXi`, execute the following commands.